Young Investigators’ Summer Program in Nuclear Engineering, click here to apply

 Join our three-week residential academic experience that engages participants in the role that nuclear engineering plays in meeting the needs of society and solving everyday problems.

 - Open to high school rising juniors, rising seniors & graduating seniors

 - Participate in lectures, labs, small group projects & industrial field trips

-- Topics include nuclear energy, radiation detection & applications, computational science, nuclear materials, nuclear nonproliferation, nuclear waste management, policy etc.
+- Topics include nuclear energy, radiation detection & applications, nuclear materials, nuclear security, nuclear waste management, industrial plasmas, etc.

 High School Science Class Departmental Visits